 Research Interests: Nature provides us with a tremendous variety of small molecules that possess fascinating structure and potent medicinal properties.
-The chemical ecology/natural products theme of our research group is working to identify bioactive natural products that are associated with either amphibian or plant self-defense.
-Our other research theme is the development of novel antibacterial/antiseptic compounds to combat antibiotic-resistant bacterial pathogens.
+Inspired by amphiphilic antimicrobial peptides (AMPs), we are exploring the development of novel disinfectant compounds to combat antibiotic-resistant bacterial pathogens.
+Our other research theme focuses more directly on on chemical ecology and natural products, working to identify bioactive natural products that are associated with amphibian or plant self-defense, as well as unique functions of reptiles.

 Natural Product Isolation Projects: Globally, amphibians face one of the largest extinction rates in the animal kingdom.
 Although habitat destruction is a major cause of amphibian extinctions, infection from the fungal pathogens Batrachochytrium dendrobatidis (Bd) and Batrachochytrium salamandrivorans (Bsal) are large contributors.
 Our group is working in collaboration with multiple ecologists, including Dr. Doug Woodhams at UMass-Boston, to examine bacterially-produced natural products endemic to the skins of frogs, salamanders, and toads that may confer protection against this chytrid fungus.
-Fueled by an NSF grant, we collaborate with Dr. Louise Rollins-Smith at Vanderbilt University and Dr. Tom Umile at Villanova to investigate Bd, its fungal cousin Bsal, and their natural products.
-In a separate NSF-funded research project, we work with Drs.
-Tanya Livshultz (Drexel University) and Dr. Shannon Straub (Hobart and William Smith Colleges) to investigate pyrollizidine alkaloids, common toxins found in milkweed plants.
+We have also worked with botanists with Drs.
+Tanya Livshultz (Drexel University) and Dr. Sigrid Liede-Schumann (University of Bayreuth) to investigate pyrollizidine alkaloids and phenanthroindolizidine alkaloids, common toxins found in milkweed plants.